decomplect-io/server_tools/README.md

 Available commands:

-- `bootstrap`: Installs Chef on the provided host
+- `bootstrap`: Installs Chef on the provided host.
+Requires [ChefDK](https://downloads.chef.io/chef-dk/) to be installed.
 - `provision`: Runs chef with the provided list of roles/recipes
 - `install-deb-package`: Installs a local Debian package on the remote host (optionally purges the older version)